Many people want to quit, but do not know where to begin. Preparing and organizing your approach will help you to stay on track.

 Plan Ahead for Cravings

 You will almost surely experience cravings during the first days or weeks of quitting.
 They may be intense, or manageable.
 Each person experiences them differently.
-During cravings, your smoking cessation aids will come in handy, so keep them in an easily accessible place.
-For instance, you may keep an e-cig battery and cartridges in your car for when you are on the go, as well as at home.
+During cravings, your electronic nicotine delivery system will come in handy, so keep them in an easily accessible place.
+For instance, you may keep your vape pen and vape juice in your car for when you are on the go, as well as at home.
 Or, carry patches with you in your purse or wallet to have handy at all times.

 It’s also a good idea to have distractions at the ready for when your smoking cessation aids aren’t enough.
 Gum, a book to read, or a music player with your favorite songs are all ideas which have worked for some former smokers.